ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 classified as males or juveniles, that we were unable to assign to a clade, or that were identified as individuals from a closely related species (*Acartia hudsonica*).
-With these individuals excluded, the full data set contains 436 phenotyped and clade-identified individuals.
+With these individuals excluded, the full data set contains 436 adult females with CTmax and body size measurements, and clade identifications.

 Critical thermal maxima (CTmax) was measured using a custom setup.
 The method uses a standard dynamic ramping assay to determine the maximum temperature individuals could sustain normal functioning.
-This differs from lethal temperatures, and indeed, all individuals observed recovered following the assay.
+This differs from lethal temperatures, and indeed, all individuals recovered following the assay.

 Individuals were rested for one hour after collection before the assay.